Kr04-dev/IPC144/Autotype/README.md

-VIEW THIS .md IN 'CODE MODE'

 Everything is all in steps, you don't need to go to that youtube video for +20 min

-1. Install python from https://www.python.org/ (version of python don't really matter)
+1. Install python from (version of python don't really matter) https://www.python.org/

 2. Open VS CODE and test with print("Hello world")